Can I Convert a Wired Alarm Into a Wireless Alarm?

 It is also important to note that wired to wireless converters transmit signals at specific radio frequencies.
 You must get a wired to wireless converter that is compatible with the wireless panel you are using.
-Some examples of popular wired to wireless converter modules include the Honeywell 5800C2W for 345 MHz panels, the Qolsys IQ Hardwire 16-F for 319.5 MHz systems, and the DSC PG9WLSHW8 for panels that support PowerG devices.
+Some examples of popular wired to wireless converter modules include the Honeywell 5800C2W for 345 MHz panels, the Qolsys IQ Hardwire 16-F for 319.5 MHz systems, and the DSC PG9WLSHW8 for all versions of the Qolsys IQ Panel 2 Plus.
 In most cases, the wired to wireless converter can be installed in the previous location of the wired panel.
 This way, all of the wired sensors can be conveniently connected at the same spot as before.
 The wireless panel can then go in a central location to provide the best wireless coverage for all sensors and other devices being used.

 While using a wired to wireless converter is the most common way to convert a wired system into a wireless system, there is technically another way to accomplish this.
 Most wired panels have compatible wireless receivers that can be added to support true wireless sensors.
 You would then have a hybrid security system that can support both wired and wireless devices.
 But most users won't go out of their way to do this, as they will still be using the same old wired panel as before, and it won't really change the way they use their security system.
 Most users prefer to get a wired to wireless converter and a compatible wireless panel, due to the fact that the new panel will likely offer more advanced features that weren't possible with the old wired panel.
 The wired to wireless converter simply saves the user money by allowing them to continue using their existing wired sensors with their new wireless system.